niemopen/niem-naming-design-rules/ndr6src.md

 By default, the order of a repeated property in an object is not significant.
 For example, there is no meaning to the fact that "Wrench" appears before "Hammer" in [example 14-17](#ex14-17), or that "15.0" comes before "32.2" in [example 14-18](#ex14-18).

 An ordered property is a repeatable property in which order is signficant.
 For example, the order of a repeated `nc:PersonMiddleName` property is usually significant; "Peter Death Bredon Wimsey" is not the same name as "Peter Bredon Death Wimsey".
-An ordered property is indicated in the model by a ChildPropertyAssociation object in which OrderedPropertyIndicator is true.
+An ordered property is indicated in the model by a Property object in which OrderedPropertyIndicator is true.
 For example, [example 4-23](#ex4-23) shows the CMF and XSD definition of a ChildPropertyAssociation object belonging to `nc:PersonNameType`, in which `nc:PersonMiddleName` is an ordered property.

 An ordered property is represented in JSON as a JSON object with the `@list` key and an array of the ordered values.
 In RDF, it is a list.
 [Example 14-19](#ex14-19) below shows the values of an ordered property in XML and JSON, and the RDF triples entailed by those values.